AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### OCSP checking

-Once enabled, this option runs asynchronous OCSP checks to check whether the website’s SSL certificate is revoked.
+This option runs asynchronous OCSP checks to check whether the website’s SSL certificate is revoked.

-If the OCSP check is completed within the minimum timeout, AdGuard will immediately block the connection if the certificate is revoked or establish the connection if the certificate is valid.
+If the OCSP check is completed within the minimum timeout, AdGuard immediately blocks the connection if the certificate is revoked or establishes the connection if the certificate is valid.

-If the verification takes too long, AdGuard will establish a connection and continue checking the certificate in the background.
-If it is revoked, current and future connections to the domain will be blocked.
+If the verification takes too long, AdGuard establishes a connection and continues checking the certificate in the background.
+If it is revoked, current and future connections to the domain are blocked.

 #### Redirect DNS-over-HTTPS requests

-IF enabled, DNS-over-HTTPS requests will be redirected to the DNS Protection module.
-We recommend disabling fallback upstreams and use only encrypted DNS servers to maintain privacy.
+This option makes AdGuard redirect DNS-over-HTTPS requests to the local DNS proxy in addition to plain DNS requests.
+We recommend disabling fallback upstreams and using only encrypted DNS servers to maintain privacy.

 #### Filter HTTP/3

-If you enable this setting, AdGuard will filter requests sent over HTTP/3 in addition to other request types.
+This option makes AdGuard filter requests sent over HTTP/3 in addition to other request types.

 ### Outbound proxy

 #### Show the Filter DNS requests setting

-When this feature is enabled, the string *Filter DNS requests* appears in the *Settings ➝ Filtering ➝ Network ➝ Proxy ➝ Proxy server ➝ Add proxy server* section with the switch next to it.
-By toggling the switch, you can enable filtering of DNS requests passing through the proxy.
+This option displays the *Filter DNS requests* switch in the *Add proxy server* dialog.
+By toggling the switch, you can enable filtering of DNS requests that pass through the specified proxy.

 ### Protection